spqt/frontend-work-sample/readme.md

 ##### Part 2
 1) Style your DataTable and pages with SCSS and compile it with gulp.
 2) Minify your compiled gulp tasks.

-##### Restrictions
-No restrictions.

-##### Handing in
-Do as many steps as possible.
-Do not be afraid to hand in unfinished work, just leave a comment about what might be missing.

 ##### movies.json
 This .json file contains all the James Bond movies and its data and properties are listed below.